ShaunCurtis/Blazr.Demo/documents/CoreServices.md

 4. EntityService - handles custom operations associated with an entity.
 5. FKServices - handles foreign Key operstions where the entity is used as a foreign key in other entities.

-There's also an `Entity` class, derived from `IEntity`. for each entity to act as a unique identifier for the entity in DI service instances.
+Each *Entity* has an `Entity` class, derived from `IEntity`.
+This is the unique identifier for each entity and is used in service instance declarations to provide uniqueness to base service instances.
 We'll see this in action later.

-The services are split this way to obey the 'S' of the SOLID Principles- *Single Reposibility Principle*.
+The services are split into single purpose classes - the 'S' of the SOLID - *Single Resposibility Principle*.

 ## Generics

 Our interfaces and base classes use generics.
 They define:
-1. The record as `TRecord` and qualify it as  `class. new()`.
+1. `TRecord` is a record aka POCO class, and qualified as  `class. new()`.
-2. The Entity object as `TEntity` to qualify the type in DI service definitions,
+2. `TEntity` is the `IEntity` object defined for the entity.
+It qualifies DI service definitions.

 ## List Services

-The purpose of the List Services is to provide a `IEnumerable` collection of `TRecord.`
+The purpose of the List Services is to provide an `IEnumerable` collection of `TRecord.`

 ### Interface